ST10479817/ST10479817-WEDE5020-POE/housing_repairs/README.md

 ### 9f ReadMe needs to be improved
 I have added more infomation from Part 1 and fixed the images.
 I have also added Part 2 into the ReadMe.

+## Improvements to Part 3:
+### 9g Improve the use of <div>
+I have added new tags and replaced the unncerrary tags with "<section>" and "<article>".
+### 9h Styling Interactive Elements
+I have added more hover, focus, active to most text and buttons.
+### 9i Needed to add Responsive Typography
+I have improved my typography so the text will change sizes as the screen changes size.

 ## Part 2